Prentice (town), Wisconsin

 Prentice is a town in Price County, Wisconsin, United States.
 The population was 479 at the 2000 census.
 The village of Prentice and the unincorporated community of Pennington are located within the town.

 Geography

 The town is irregularly shaped, consisting of a typically rectangular shape to the east of the Village of Prentice adjoined to an irregular rectangular slab west of the village, north of the Town of Ogema, east of the Town of Catawba, and south of the Town of Hackett.

-According to the United States Census Bureau, the town has a total area of 69.5 square miles (180.1 km2), of which, 69.3 square miles (179.6 km2) of it is land and 0.2 square miles (0.5 km2) of it (0.26%) is water.
+According to the United States Census Bureau, the town has a total area of 69.5 square miles (180.1 km2), of which, 69.3 square miles (179.6 km2) is land and 0.2 square miles (0.5 km2) (0.26%) is water.

 The northern trailhead of Wisconsin's Pine Line Trail, an unpaved, multiuse rail-trail extending just over 26 miles to Medford in the south, lies just outside Prentice.